jaredwesner/tic-tac-toe/README.md

 Technical information
 ---------------------

 This project was developed using PHP7 + MySQL + Symfony3.
-The Symfony framework was

 Installation
 ------------